-(a) Risk of Capital Loss - refers to the potential decrease in the value of the original investment amount.

-(b) Market Risk - refers to the potential impact of adverse price on the economic value of an asset.

-(c) Liquidity Risk - refers to the potential inability of the Bank to meet short term withdrawal demands from the IAH.
+- (a) Risk of Capital Loss refers to the potential decrease in the value of the original investment amount. - (b) Market Risk refers to the potential impact of adverse price on the economic value of an asset. - (c) Liquidity Risk refers to the potential inability of the Group to meet short term withdrawal demands from the IAH.

-9. Investment Account
+10. Investment Account

-9.1 Overview (continued)
+10.1 Overview (continued)

-(d) Credit Risk - refers to the potential event that may arise when substantial amount of assets for the fund goes into default.

-(e) Legal Risk - IAH should ensure that, in entering into this investment it is not in breach of any laws, regulations, contractual or any other legal limitations that may apply to investors.
+- (d) Credit Risk refers to the potential event that may arise when substantial amount of assets for the fund goes into default. - (e) Legal Risk IAH should ensure that, in entering into this investment it is not in breach of any laws, regulations, contractual or any other legal limitations that may apply to investors.
 This investment is issued subject to all applicable laws, regulations and guidelines.
-In the event of change in such laws, regulations or guidelines, Bank Islam may be obliged to change some or all the terms and conditions of the investment, including the possibility of an early termination.

-(f) Shariah Non-Compliance Risk - refers to the possible failures to comply with the rulings of BNM's Shariah Advisory Council (SAC) and standards on Shariah matters issued by BNM or decisions or advice of Bank Islam's Shariah Supervisory Council.
+In the event of change in such laws, regulations or guidelines, Bank Islam may be obliged to change some or all the terms and conditions of the investment, including the possibility of an early termination. - (f) Shariah Non-Compliance Risk refers to the possible failures to comply with the rulings of BNM's SAC and standards issued by BNM or decisions or advice of Bank Islam's Shariah Supervisory Council.

-9.2 Governance Structure
+10.2 Governance Structure

-To safeguard the IAH's interest, the investment mandates, strategies and parameters are carried out in accordance with the Group's governance set-up.
+To safeguard the IAH's interest, the investment mandate, strategies and parameters are carried out in accordance with the Group's governance set-up.
 The IA governance structure adopted by the Group is as depicted in the following diagram:

-9. Investment Account (continued)
+10. Investment Account (continued)

-9.2 Governance Structure (continued)
+10.2 Governance Structure (continued)